gregtatum/gecko-dev/tools/profiler/docs/markers-guide.rst

 .. code-block:: c++

     // …
-        schema.SetChartLabel("{marker.name} {marker.data.myBytes}B");
+        schema.SetChartLabel("{marker.name} – {marker.data.myBytes}");

+profiler.firefox.com will apply the label with the data in a consistent manner.
+For example with this type of label it may display:

+ * "Marker Name – 10B"
+ * "Marker Name – 25.204KB"
+ * "Marker Name – 512.54MB"

-Then define the main display of marker data, which will appear in the Marker Chart tooltips and the Marker Table sidebar.
+Next, define the main display of marker data, which will appear in the Marker Chart tooltips and the Marker Table sidebar.

 Each row may either be: